Nikolai Smirnov (mathematician): Contributions to statistics

 Together with Andrey Kolmogorov, Smirnov developed the Kolmogorov–Smirnov test and participated in the creation of the Cramér–von Mises–Smirnov criterion.

 Smirnov made great efforts to popularize and widely disseminate methods of mathematical statistics in the natural sciences and engineering.
 In the 1950s, he was one of the first Soviet mathematicians to compile modern manuals on the use of statistics in engineering.
 His textbooks and manuals on the practical application of probabilistic and statistical methods were used in the USSR and abroad.
 Together with L. N. Bol'shev, Smirnov published a series of tables of various special functions most frequently used in probability theory and mathematical statistics, continuing the work started in the USSR by his colleague Eugen Slutsky, making important contributions to modern computational mathematics.
 In 1970, under the editorship of L. N. Bol'shev, selected works of Smirnov were published.

 Honours

-Smirnov received the State Prize of the USSR in 1951.
-In 1953 he was awarded the Order of the Red Banner of Labour.
+Smirnov received the Stalin Prize in 1951, and in 1953 he was awarded the Order of the Red Banner of Labour.